shanon-richet/algo-js/2.7/readme.md

 ## Repeat function

-as much the number you write, so your favourite number is asked
+The program ask a number, and repeat the question so much time the number given